Mokena, Illinois: 2000 census

+Income and poverty

 The median family income is $82,596 and the median income for a household is $91,817.
 Males had a median income of $58,226 versus $31,522 for females.
 The per capita income for the village was $31,944.
 As of 2008, the median house value was $350,130, up from $211,300 in 2000.

 About 0.7% of families and 1.0% of the population were below the poverty line, including 0.6% of those under age 18 and 4.6% of those age 65 or over.

 Transportation

 The Village of Mokena is serviced by the Metra rail service Rock Island District.
 Mokena has two commuter rail stations, Hickory Creek and Front Street, providing service to downtown Chicago's LaSalle Street Station, connecting with components of the Chicago Transit Authority.
 Mokena is also served by I-80, which runs along its northern border.
 Through I-80 commuters have convenient access to I-355 (Veteran's Memorial Tollway) and I-57.
 The main north–south thoroughfares are US Route 45 (LaGrange Rd) and Wolf Rd.
 The main east–west thoroughfares are 191st St, LaPorte Rd., and US Route 30 (Lincoln Highway).
 Rail freight traffic travels along both the Metra RI District Railway (Metra RI) and the Canadian National Railway (CN).
 The CN tracks run east/west along Mokena's southern boundary, while the Metra Rock Island District (Metra) tracks approximately bisect the town in a northeastern/southwestern direction.